davezych/shience/readme.md

 ```

 ###Ramping up experiments
-The `Where` method also lets you specify a percentage of time an experiment should run:
+The `Where` method can be used to specify a percentage of time an experiment should run:

 ```csharp
 var userCanRead = science.Test(